ff9991/globepay/README.md

 ## Tips around macros, data validation, and documentation
 Based on the data we have, it is very useful to leverage a macro to convert our amount in different currencies to one currency of reference (usually the primary currency is the one where a company is listed or has its primary market).

+Macros would be very useful in this context....

 Another important aspect would be to implement data source freshness through implementing a timestamp to record when the new records are being loaded into our data warehouse.
 In our solution this is not necessary, as we don't have a constant stream of data coming in.
 Instead, we have csv files that can be loaded as seeds and then used as sources in our dbt environment.
 It is crucial to set up the tests to check that the values we are ingesting are in line with what we'd expect.